-As discussed in Section~\ref{sec:relatedworks}, existing PRMs have made substantial progress but still face several critical challenges, such as the difficulty of obtaining high-quality labels and the limited effectiveness of predicting final answers.
+As discussed in Section~\ref{sec:relatedworks}, existing PRMs still face several critical challenges, such as the difficulty of obtaining high-quality labels and the limited effectiveness of predicting final answers.
 In particular, many conventional PRMs rely on superficial textual cues such as blank lines or punctuation to segment reasoning steps and to assign rewards.
 However, these heuristics fail to capture the underlying logical transitions in complex solution traces, resulting in suboptimal supervision and limited generalization.

 Recent advances in reasoning with LLMs have highlighted the importance of stepwise exploration during solution generation.
 In particular, Chain-of-Thought (CoT) Decoding~\citep{wang2024chainofthoughtreasoningprompting} demonstrates that branching at token positions where the model exhibits uncertainty, specifically the probability gap between the top-$1$ and top-$2$ candidates is small, can reveal alternative reasoning paths and improve overall solution quality.
-Building on this insight, studies such as \citet{cheng2025reasoningexplorationentropyperspective} further establish that high-entropy tokens serve as natural anchors for meaningful exploration.
+Building on this insight, studies further establish that high-entropy tokens serve as natural anchors for meaningful exploration~\cite{cheng2025reasoningexplorationentropyperspective}.
 These tokens often correspond to logical pivots or transitions in the reasoning process, making them ideal candidates for step segmentation and branching.

-Motivated by these findings, we propose placing token-level entropy at the core of our segmentation and sampling strategy to build PRMs.
-By dynamically identifying and branching at positions of maximal uncertainty, our Entropy-Driven Uncertainty Process Reward Model (EDU-PRM) is able to generate logically coherent, diverse, and informative step-level data.
+Motivated by these findings, we propose Entropy-Driven Uncertainty Process Reward Model (EDU-PRM).
+By dynamically identifying and branching at positions of maximal uncertainty, our EDU-PRM is able to generate logically coherent, diverse, and informative step-level data.
 This approach not only enhances the quality of process supervision but also reduces reliance on manual annotation and rigid heuristics, paving the way for more robust and scalable reward modeling.

-Furthermore, although soft labels may introduce more noise compared to hard labels, Omega PRM~\citep{luo2024improvemathematicalreasoninglanguage} has empirically demonstrated that using soft labels achieves a significantly higher accuracy ($70.1\%$) than hard labels ($63.3\%$) in process supervision accuracy.
-Therefore, despite the potential for increased noise, all of our experiments consistently adopt soft labels for step-level reward assignment in this paper.